timdubbins/TunePro/README.md

 ## License

-**Tuner** is available under the MIT license.
+**TunePro** is available under the MIT license.
 See the [LICENSE](https://github.com/timdubbins/Tuner/blob/master/LICENSE.md) file for more info.